nobody-famous/alive/README.md

 -   `alive.lsp.install.path`: Directory where the LSP source code is installed
 -   `alive.lsp.startCommand`: Command used to start the LSP server
--   `alive.format.indentWidth`: Default indentation width
 -   `alive.lsp.remote.host`: Host of the LSP server to connect to
 -   `alive.lsp.remote.port`: Port of the LSP server to connect to
+-   `alive.format.indentWidth`: Default indentation width
 -   `alive.enableDiagnostics`: If true (the default), automatically update diagnostics.
 If false, compile file or load file need to be used.
+-   `alive.packageTree.separator`: String, or list of strings, to split package names in the package view.

 Syntax highlighting is done using semantic tokens.
 This is mainly to avoid regex hell.
 The following symantic tokens are added: